Participatory democracy: During the 20th century

-Other experiments in participatory democracy took place in various cities around the world.
-As one of the earliest examples, Porto Alegre, Brazil adapted a system of participatory budgeting in 1989.
+During the 20th century, practical implementations began to take place, mostly on a small scale, attracting considerable academic attention in the 1980s.
+Experiments in participatory democracy took place in various cities around the world.
+For example, Porto Alegre, Brazil adapted a system of participatory budgeting in 1989.
 A World Bank study found that participatory democracy in these cities seemed to result in considerable improvement in the quality of life for residents.

 In the 21st century

 In the early 21st century, experiments in participatory democracy began to spread throughout South and North America, China, and across the European Union.
 In a US example, the plans to rebuild New Orleans after Hurricane Katrina in 2005 were drafted and approved by thousands of ordinary citizens.